 By Craig St. John

 We are evangelical.
 We are Protestant.
 We are Reformed.
 We don’t like tradition.
 Sola Scriptura, right?
-The battle cry of the Reformation (or at least one of them).
-Last October 31st, many Protestants celebrated what is considered the 500th anniversary of the Reformation, launched when the great Martin Luther disseminated his famous Ninety-five Theses in Wittenberg and beyond.
+It’s the the battle cry of the Reformation (or at least one of them).
+On October 31, 2017, many Protestants celebrated what is considered the 500th anniversary of the Reformation, launched when the great Martin Luther disseminated his famous Ninety-five Theses in Wittenberg and beyond.

 As such, we only participate in or observe customs, rituals, and holy days/seasons commanded explicitly by Scripture, right?
 Like Christmas, and Easter, and…oh wait.
 Are we commanded to observe those?
 Well, the reasons for the observations, Christ’s birth and resurrection, are biblical.
 So those two, at least, must be warranted.
 Right?